zeorin/argononed/README.md

 * loglevel - change the log level of the daemon see Logging Options for values.
 * i2cbus - change the i2c bus address default is 1 and this value is rarely changed.
 * flags - see Advanced Build Options for values. **IMPORTANT this value is in HEX format**
+* type - set the micro controller type default is 0 [auto detect]

 #### Example configuration file